sigsum/sigsum/doc/design.md

 ### 3.2 - Usage pattern
 #### 3.2.1 - Prepare a request
 A signer computes the checksum to be logged.
-For example, it could be a hash that commits to an executable binary or something else.
+For example, it could be a hash that commits to an executable binary.

 The signer also selects a shard hint representing an abstract statement like "sigsum logs that are active during 2021".
 Shard hints ensure that a log's leaves cannot be replayed in a non-overlapping shard.

-The signer signs the selected checksum using a sigsum-specific context that incorporates the above shard hint.
-The exact signing format is compatible with `ssh-keygen -Y` when using Ed25519 and SHA256.
+The signer signs the checksum using a sigsum-specific context that incorporates the shard hint.
+The exact signing format is compatible with `ssh-keygen -Y sign` when using Ed25519 and SHA256.

 The signer also has to do a one-time DNS setup.
 As outlined below, logs will check that _some domain_ is aware of the signer's verification key.
 This is